-Embedded in that period of time, that is, following the death of my mother but before I returned from India, my father dissolved the family and disappeared into the hinterlands heavy into alcohol.
+Embedded in that same period, that is, following the death of my mother but before I returned from India, my father dissolved the family and disappeared into the hinterlands heavy into alcohol.
 After returning from my trip to India I ended up staying with my grandmother on and off for an unknown period of time.
 It was she who was initially concerned about my seemingly askew perspective on things.
 In turn, because of her concerns, she contacted my uncle to see if he had any idea where my father was.
-Almost immediately my uncle came out to assist, the first of several trips before he actually remained on a permanent basis.
+Almost immediately my uncle came out to assist, one of the first of several trips before he actually remained on a permanent basis.

 He searched around for someone who might have answers and in the process came across Swami Prabhavananda of the Southern California Vedanta Society and then Paramahansa Yogananda of the Self-Realization Fellowship.
 He took me to see both not because he knew them or was familiar with their works, but for no other reason than both were of the highest profile in the Eastern spiritual movement that had taken root on the west coast during and following World War II.